Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 ![c64 with letter](/assets/img/blog/60percent.gif)

 Well, so far I've been doing **happy path programming**.
-Obviously my path to victory wasn't as flawless as I've demonstrated here (and it never is - don't ever assume that articles like this didn't require lots of trial and error and most of all buckets of WTFs).
+Obviously my road to victory wasn't as flawless as I've demonstrated here (and it never is - don't ever assume that articles like this didn't require lots of trial and error and most of all buckets of WTFs).
 Our disassembler does work in many situations, but fails in the most important area.

 ## Distinguishing code from data (part II)

 Up until now, the disassembler lacks any smartness determining if a byte is a mnemonic or data.
 It just follows the rule that our program always starts with an instruction (which is actually a good assumption) and is followed by more instructions (which is a bad assumption).
-For programs that are code only (like the ones so far), we would indeed be done with our work and get a pretty realiable conversion.
+For programs that are code only (like the ones so far), we would indeed be done with our work and get a pretty reliable conversion.
 But, this is a rare case, as most of the time, data is an important part of any program.
 Let's ramp up the difficulty again and try something more common and complex at the same time.

 ```asm6502
 * = $0810